leo-bogert/tunefi.sh/README.md

     git checkout <latest version tag>

-Add lib-bash-leo to $PATH so tunefi.sh works.
+Add shell-tools to $PATH so tunefi.sh works.
 Also add tunefi.sh to $PATH so it works everywhere:

     cp -ai .bashrc .bashrc.default
     nano .bashrc